busbud/stairs/README.md

 # [Stairway to Heaven](https://youtu.be/8pPvNqOb6RA)

-> Busbud's bot for all things Fitness, including stair climbing and bike riding achievements.
+> Busbud's bot for all things fitness, including stair climbing and bike riding achievements.

 ## Usage